MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 ## Get `threadId`

 Tabs and bots have different ways of getting the `threadId`.
-This section will teach you how to get the `threadId` for use in your socket connection mapping in your bot and tab applications.
+Following explains how to get the `threadId` to use in your socket connection to map in your bot and tab applications.

 ##### Get `threadId` for your bot

-Follow this example to get the `threadId` from an incoming bot message in using the Teams AI library:
+Following is an example to get the `threadId` from an incoming bot message using the Teams AI library:

 # [C#](#tab/csharp)